-Automate your summary, sections and appendices to structure your presentation in a smart way using our automatic Table of Contents.
+Automate your summary, sections and appendices to structure your presentation using our automatic Table of Contents.
 This feature will also ensure compliance with your corporate identity.

 - Insert a Table of Contents

 - Structure your presentation with sections and subsections

 - Restructure your presentation using the Outline pane